-At the beginning of each academic year the SENCO meets with the Teaching team to discuss the individual needs of each child on the SEN register.
-It is here that the provision is drawn up and timetable is made to enable that each child's specific needs are being addressed and supported.
+At the beginning of each academic year the SENCO meets with the teaching team to discuss the individual needs of each child on the SEN register.
+It is here that the provision is drawn up and a timetable is made to ensure that each child's specific needs are being addressed and supported.
 Parental meetings are available to discuss targets and progress.
 These inclusion meetings are held every term looking carefully at progress and if any other reasonable adjustments or support is required.
 Any support recommended by any outside agencies or from the Locality SEND support much be actioned.
 This support must be evident and regularly monitored by the SENCO to ensure that every child is making expected progress.
+This is also discussed during the weekly Inclusion meetings.